oracle/terraform-provider-oci/website/docs/r/identity_auth_token.html.markdown

 The following arguments are supported:

 * `description` - (Required) (Updatable) The description you assign to the auth token during creation.
 Does not have to be unique, and it's changeable.

+	(For tenancies that support identity domains) You can have an empty description.
 * `user_id` - (Required) The OCID of the user.